-Avoiding Internet Surveillance
+Fighting Internet Surveillance

-(by disabling web browser third-party cookies)
+(by disabling web browser third-party cookies and other tracking technologies)

 First . . . take a deep breath and relax a little.